BuzzFeedNews/2018-07-ofsted-inspections/README.md

 - Merges this data with the private-sector ownership information described above.

-- Identifies homes owned by Cambian PLC.
+- Identifies homes owned by Cambian PLC and by Keys Group.

 - Tallies the number of homes by "overall effectiveness", which Ofsted rates as either "Inadequate", "Requires improvement [to be good]", "Good", or "Outstanding".